NOVA Mah Jongg - “Building community one tile at a time”

 While there are several versions of the game, most commonly played is the American style version which uses an annual card published by the National Mah Jongg League.
 The card contains several hands used to create a unique 14-tile pattern.
 The game has been referred to as “rummy on steroids” but easier to learn than Bridge.

-For those interested in learning how to play American Mah Jongg or Wright-Patterson styles, Melissa Flavell the organizer is a skilled teacher in the Alexandria area.
+For those interested in learning how to play American Mah Jongg, Chinese or Wright-Patterson styles, Melissa Flavell the organizer is a skilled teacher in the Alexandria area.

 Members who already know how to play are invited to join one of our scheduled games.